Tamanna225/basic/README.md

 # basic
-this is just to understand basics
+this is just to understand basics of Python

-In this program we understand about seek and tell function in file handling
+In this program we understand about seek and tell function in file handling in Python